Po (Kung Fu Panda)

-Master Ping Xiao Po (simply Po; born as Li Lotus) or also known as in the franchise "Kung Fu Panda", is the title character and protagonist of the Kung Fu Panda franchise, primarily voiced by Jack Black and Mick Wingert.
+Master Ping Xiao Po (born Li Lotus) is the title character and protagonist of the Kung Fu Panda franchise, primarily voiced by Jack Black and Mick Wingert.
 He is an anthropomorphic giant panda who is improbably chosen as the champion of the Valley of Peace in the first film.

 Po is the prophesied Dragon Warrior or Dragon Master, as well as the Warrior of Black and White.

-He is the adoptive son of Mr. Ping and is one of Master Shifu's students.
+He is the adoptive son of Mr. Ping (a Chinese goose) and is one of Master Shifu's students.
 Po is also the team leader of the Furious Five, although he is not properly part of it as he is considered as a second master after Shifu to the Furious Five.
 In Kung Fu Panda: Legends of Awesomeness, Po is revealed to have the ability to learn kung fu at a glance.

-Personality
+Personality traits

-Po's (played by Jack Black in the films) main interest lies in Kung Fu.
+Po's (played by Jack Black in the films) main interest lies in kung fu.
 He developed a comprehensive knowledge of the lore of warriors, famous combat moves, dates and historical artifacts.
 His deep appreciation of the martial arts extends into its philosophical aspects, enabling him sometimes to achieve insights of which even deeply respected masters like Shifu cannot conceive.
 He was popular with all his friends and they all loved him as a kid.
 He is an excellent cook but has terrible table manners.

-Though Po's real passion was for Kung Fu, he was reluctant to reveal this to his father in fear of disappointing him.
+Though Po's real passion was for kung fu, he was reluctant to reveal this to his father in fear of disappointing him.
 Despite having a mild and friendly personality, Po also developed a severe self-loathing, believing himself a failure for his size and being a species not known for a warrior tradition.
 When upset, he usually gorges on food.